Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 What Happens If You Add Too Much Transmission Fluid

 I’ve mentioned this one before.
-It’s incredibly obvious but worth listing here anyway.
+It’s remarkably obvious but worth listing here anyway.

-You’ll see it on the dipstick if you have a high transmission fluid level.
+You’ll see it on the dipstick if you have an excessive transmission fluid level.

-Of course, you need to check this manually, following the instructions in your owner’s manual.
+Of course, you need to confirm this manually, following the instructions in your owner’s manual.

 Transmission Warning Light/Notice